pkozelka/microtools/java/README.md

 - sets it to JAVA_HOME
 - prepends it to PATH
+- removes all PATH elements from PATH that point to other java homes
+- invokes `java -version` so that user is informed on current java version

 In order to make this command effective in an existing bash session, it is necessary to source it.

-For that reason, it is practical to create aliases in your `.bashrc`, for instance like this:
+For that reason, I recommend to create handy aliases in your `.bashrc`, like this:

 ```bash
 alias setjava-6='source $HOME/github.com/microtools/java/setjava.sh $HOME/opt/java-1.6'